ceres-solver/ceres-solver/docs/source/installation.rst

     :ref:`section-local-installations`.

-    Note that if you are using a non-standard install location you should consider exporting Ceres instead, as this will not require any extra information to be provided in client code for Ceres to be detected.
+    Note that if you are using a non-standard install location you should consider exporting Ceres instead.
+If registry registration is also enabled (see ``CMAKE_EXPORT_PACKAGE_REGISTRY``), this will not require any extra information to be provided in client code for Ceres to be detected.

 #.
-Or Ceres' build directory must have been exported by enabling the
+Or Ceres' build directory can be used directly through its generated
-    ``EXPORT_BUILD_DIR`` option when Ceres was configured.
+    build-tree package files.
+Unless registry registration was enabled when Ceres was configured, set ``Ceres_DIR`` to the Ceres build directory.

 As an example of how to use Ceres, to compile `examples/helloworld.cc